 On the other hand, Paul had to defend himself against critics who slandered him constantly.
-Paul's revelation of grace was so dependant on what God had done, that it cause many people to accuse him of encouraging people to sin.
-His response...
-'Their condemnation is deserved."
-Meaning that these accusations were completely false and utterly unfounded.
+They were saying he promoted sin by preaching complete forgiveness.
+His critics took it a step further by accusing him of encouraging people to sin.
+His response was “Their condemnation is deserved,” meaning that these accusations were completely false and utterly unfounded.

 Wow!
 What a thing to battle when the entire time his heart was to show people the way to Christ.
 Here’s what I’ve found.
 If you stay open, condition your heart to receive insight from the Lord, especially when confronted with difficult concepts, He will reveal them to you.
 We also have a promise from Jesus: “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”
 And when you are free, you won’t care what others have to say about you, you’ll just want to share it!